meeshkan/meeshkan-express-kafka-demo/article.md

 ## Creating a Node.js server

-We'll create a RESTful server with [Express](https://expressjs.com/).
-We use Express because it has ready-made [middleware](https://github.com/Meeshkan/express-middleware) for recording traffic logs in [http-types](https://meeshkan.github.io/http-types/) format.
-HTTP Types is a human-readable JSON format for HTTP exchanges, with a single exchange looking as follows:
+We'll create a RESTful server with [Express](https://expressjs.com/) and record traffic logs in [HTTP Types](https://meeshkan.github.io/http-types/) format.
+HTTP Types is a human-readable JSON format for HTTP exchanges, with an example exchange looking as follows:

 ```json
 {